AndyWalker81/pands-project2021/README.md

 1. Import data set, save data set, output summary
 2. Output histograms
 3. Output scatter plots
+4. Output pair plot

 Each stage is completed to a working level before moving to the next.
 However, writing the code is an iterative process whereby if it is considered that later improvements can be made to the working code, then the code is then amended or re-written.
 Examples of this might be if it is considered that the importing of a library might improve or make the code more efficient, or simply if it is considered that the output charts could be made more attractive if the code was re-written.
-It is recogised that this approach might involve the re-writing of the same pieces of code, but as a newcomer to Python it is considered that this approach would allow ongoing development and improvement to the program as knowledge grew.
+It is recogised that this approach might involve the re-writing of the same pieces of code, but as a newcomer to Python it is considered that this approach would allow ongoing development and improvement to the program as knowledge grows.

 ## 4. The Program Code

 ### Full Code

-The full code is displayed below (additional comments are included in the associated .py file).
+The full code is displayed below (additional comments are included in the associated analysis.py file).
 A breakdown of each section of code (along with links to references) is provided in the following sections.

 ```python
 import pandas as pd